Porcelain Crown Corinth TX

 Breaks, chippings, fractures, decay, and discolorations can impact the health, function, and look of your teeth.
 At Loretto Family Dentistry, we have various treatment options available to help fix such damages and flaws.
 Dental crowns are a versatile solution that we utilize to correct many problems.
 We can fix a damaged tooth, straighten a crooked or misshapen one, or repair decay with a dental crown.

-What Is a Dental Crown?
+What Is a Porcelain Crown?

 Love everyone I've encountered here!
 I was told about Dr. Mackie a few months ago and just wish I'd known about her sooner!
 She is very thorough and kind.
 It's a bit of a drive for me, but I don't mind and actually look forward to my visits!